EricAwesomeness/OldPUT/README.md

   - **Auto-Completion**: Utilizes an AutoCompleteStringCollection to provide auto-completion functionality for user input based on existing AD user names and payroll numbers.
   - **Job Parallelization**: Utilizes PowerShell's job parallelization features to unlock user accounts across multiple domain controllers simultaneously, improving efficiency.

-*(This is due to replication being broken in this environment.
+*(This is due to replication being broken in this environment causing it to take up to 20 minutes sometimes.
 I have the rights as a tech to create a script but not to fix the domain replication.)